- Home

 Multiple investment types may qualify: New business creation, acquiring existing Chilean companies, joint ventures with Chilean partners.
 The key is economic activity and job creation potential.
 Contact us to analyze your project.

-No. Buying a house for personal use or just rental oesn't qualify as there is no job creation and it does not align with the Chile investment policy.
+No. Buying a house for personal use or just rental doesn't qualify as there is no job creation and it does not align with the Chile investment policy.
 Buying real estate as part of a larger investment project could be possible though.

 Application Process and Timeline